GeorgiKostadinovPro/audit-portfolio/README.md

   <br>

   <strong>Team:</strong><br>
-  🏆 2nd place in the Metric contest on Sherlock among 1480 participants.
+  🥈 2nd place out of 1,480 participants in the Metric contest on Sherlock.
   <br>
   <a href="https://audits.sherlock.xyz/contests/1279/leaderboard">Leaderboard</a>
   <br>

-  🏆 7th place in the 0xMarkets contest on Hackenproof.
+  🏅 7th place in the 0xMarkets contest on Hackenproof.
   <br>
   <a href="https://hackenproof.com/audit-programs/0xmarkets-audit-contest?tab=hackers&page=2">Leaderboard</a>
   <br>